 You also have the option to set a prefix for the slug.
-The app will get page views
+The app will get page views for

 slug value.
-For example, if your entry has a slug with the
+For example, if your entry has a slug with the value

 about-us and you set the prefix to

-articles/, then the app will get
+articles/, then the app will get page views for

 Once you've set your OAuth client and view IDs, and added your content types, you can install the app to your organisation.
 You should now see a graph of recent page views in the sidebar of the added content types.